T-Mobile's pricier Samsung Galaxy S3 will not get LTE

 T-Mobile's AWS spectrum is the culprit here, since it will carry T-Mo's LTE network.
 AT&T and Verizon, on the other hand, use bands in the 700MHz spectrum for their LTE.
 Adding support for T-Mobile's unlaunched LTE network would mean adding more bands in the LTE radio.

-"The device is the same across carriers," a Samsung spokesperson confirmed in an e-mail, "but [the phones] are optimized to work on each carrier's specific network."
+"The device is the same across carriers," a Samsung spokesperson confirmed in an e-mail, "but [the phones] are optimized to work on each carrier's specific network."80 less at $199.99 for the 16GB version.
+AT&T doesn't sell the 32GB capacity.

 While LTE promises greater speeds, potential buyers shouldn't underestimate T-Mobile's HSPA+ 42, which independent tester RootMetrics found is faster than Sprint's 4G WiMax.